Sugarloaf Saw Mill, California

 Sugarloaf Saw Mill is a census-designated place (CDP) in Tulare County, California.
 Sugarloaf Saw Mill sits at an elevation of 5440 ft.
-The 2010 United States census reported Sugarloaf Saw Mill's population was 18.
+The 2020 United States census reported Sugarloaf Saw Mill's population was 14, down from 18 at the 2010 census.

 Geography

 According to the United States Census Bureau, the CDP covers an area of 0.1 square miles (0.3 km^{2}), all of it land.